 Payment and Currency

-- What happens in the case that we need to cancel our charter?
+- What happens if we need to cancel our charter?

 - How do I pay for my charter?